IgnitionBoulder/2015week1/deliverables/README.md

 A git is a distributed revision control system.

 **What is SCM?**
+Source Code Management system

 **What is a VCS?**
+Version Control System

 **Why is Git useful for a developer?**
+Git is useful becuase it can handle very large or small projects with efficiancy and speed.

 **Why is Git useful for a team of developers?**
+Git us useful for a team of developers because anyone can work on or edit the same files.

 **How do you create a new Git repository for a project locally?**
+In Terminal change the working direct

 **How do you create it on Github?**